BeejLuig/BeejLuig.github.io/_posts/2017-06-03-become_a_wizard_with_google_apps_script.markdown

 This is an introduction to [Google Apps Script](https://developers.google.com/apps-script/).
 Apps Script is a cloud-based platform in JavaScript.
 If you can write JavaScript, you can write Google Apps Script!
 One thing to be careful of though: as of now, Apps Script doesn't support ECMAScript 6.
 That means no block scoped variables or arrow functions for you!

 In this post we are going to build a to-do list flow combining Gmail, Google Sheets and Google Calendar.
 The idea is this: you send yourself an email with "to do" or "todo" in the subject, and a new task in the body.
 A spreadsheet will be periodically checking for emails in your inbox with that subject line, and when it finds one (or more), it will add a new row to the sheet with the given task.
 At the beginng of every day, a new calendar event will be added to your default calendar with the entire list of to-dos in the description.
-That's a bunch of integration, but in less than 25 lines of code!
+That's a bunch of integration.
+The good news is it will only take about 25 lines of code!

 **Sorry iPhone peeps, Automate is for Android only*